qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 Upon installation and environment exectuion, please run the relevant command based on the app required to run.

+The following number sections describes some of the simple apps built.
+Configuration required for these apps are described in the .env file content above.
+Note that they are to be run on your computer for experimentation purposes and are not intended to be PRODUCTION ready.

 ### 1. Image Captioning

 ```